shopware/shopware/changelog/_unreleased/2023-10-12-deprecated-typo-in-image-gallery-config.md

 # Administration

-* Changed typo in `sw-cms-el-config-image-gallery`
+* Deprecated typo in `sw-cms-el-config-image-gallery`.